 My demo was a crazy attempt at pretending I was in Rome drawing a baroque facade while my travelling companion went to buy some gelato.

 This is the demo I did on the night using watercolour pencils and talking non-stop while I was doing it.

 I also had done two other examples earlier in the day to show different techniques.
 Here was an ink version that I did – it took 5minutes

 And then I added very loose watercolour over the top.
 I much prefer to work at a calmer pace than this frenetic splashing of paint, but if I was travelling I would prefer to have a go and sketch something rather than have an empty page and wish I had sketched that church.

-It was a great night and I am very excited that I will soon announce my first 3 day travel sketching workshop in Launceston.
-Details will be included in my March newsletter due out 3 March.
+It was a great night and I am very excited that I will soon announce my first 3-day travel sketching workshop in Launceston.
+Details will be included in my March newsletter due out on 3 March.
 Subscribe below.